Thiokol-Woodbine explosion

 The Thiokol-Woodbine explosion occurred at 10:53 a.m.
 EDT on Wednesday, February 3, 1971, at the Thiokol chemical plant, 12 mi southeast of Woodbine, Georgia, and 30 mi north of Jacksonville, Florida, when large quantities of flares and their components in building M-132 were ignited by a fire and detonation occurred.
+A total of 29 workers died.